briandconnelly/nicheconstruct/paper/06_acknowledgments.md

 # Acknowledgments

 We are grateful to Peter Conlin, Sylvie Estrela, Carrie Glenney, Martha Kornelius, and Luis Zaman for helpful comments on the manuscript, and to Anuraag Pakanati for assistance with simulations.
+BK thanks Kevin Laland, Marc Feldman, John Odling-Smee, Lucy Odling-Smee, and Doug Irwin for the invitation to participate in the *Frontiers in Niche Consruction* meeting at SFI.
-This material is based upon work supported by the National Science Foundation Postdoctoral Research Fellowship in Biology under Grant No. DBI-1309318 (to BDC) and under Cooperative Agreement No. DBI-0939454 (BEACON STC).
-Computational resources were provided by an award from Google Inc. (to BDC and BK).
+This material is based upon research supported by the National Science Foundation under Grant DBI-1309318 (Postdoctoral Research Fellowship in Biology to BDC), Cooperative Agreement DBI-0939454 (BEACON STC), and Grant DEB0952825 (CAREER Award to BK).
+Computational resources were provided by an award from Google (to BDC and BK).